Episode 5: Economics & Management Personal Statement For Oxford

 Economics is the study of now.
 I view it as the study of the psychology of the people who dictate our lives.
 The world around us is shaped by the fundamental concept of supply and demand, wants and needs, goods and services.
 What grips me is that everything I have studied I can apply to real life.
 Discussions about inflation, for example, are so applicable since its current status is active in the world of pricing; the price of a Big Mac and “Burgernomics” is something to which I can relate from my travels.

-The statistical aspect of economic analysis is closely linked to my interest with Mathematics, thus I will take an Econometric route on option modules.
-This scientific approach to what is otherwise a field based solely on individual theories and concepts interests me, as I find quantitative analysis much more accurate and reliable than qualitative theories.
-As an example, I relish analysing more Econometric models on the A Level Course: like Profit Maximisation calculations.
+The statistical aspect of economic analysis is closely linked to my interest in Mathematics, thus I will take an Econometric route on option modules.
+This scientific approach to what is otherwise a field-based solely on individual theories and concepts interests me, as I find quantitative analysis much more accurate and reliable than qualitative theories.
+As an example, I relish analysing more Econometric models on the A-level Course: like Profit Maximisation calculations.

 Despite this, Economics intertwines both Maths and Philosophy on a regular basis.
 I recently read an article from the Guardian by George Monbiot, which discussed the cost-benefit analysis model and whether nature could be quantified as a tangible asset, and how this would benefit neo-liberals in their perpetual quest for profit.
 This is just an example of how Econometric analysis does not always deliver such verisimilitude where the figures given are ambiguous.
 This is what is unique about Economics: there is no right answer to the question ‘Is there a right answer?’
 The concept of there being methods of analysing the psychology of and nature behind the way that the interface between consumers and producers operates seems to exceed all other subjects in terms of interest.

 I completed a programme of work experience with Linden Homes this summer, through the Career Academy Programme on which I am enrolled.
-It was a six week internship during which I gained a firm understanding of a construction company’s place within the national economy.
+It was a six-week internship during which I gained a firm understanding of a construction company’s place within the national economy.
 I enjoyed spending valuable time in a variety of departments within the firm.
-I also have work experience planned in Belgium 2013.
+I also have work experience planned in Belgium in 2013.

 Additionally, I participate in a multitude of extracurricular activities.
 My team and I finished second in the national UMPH Business Competition; in Year 11 my team set the school record for the Enterprise Day Challenge and for three consecutive years my team won the Grimsby Inter-School Quiz without loss.
 Furthermore, I am part of both the Franklin College Debating Team and the weekly “Blue Sky Club”, where students meet to discuss current affairs.